cpg

 Assume given:

-For instance, misalignment can occur when the transcription corresponds to a slightly different audio track, caused different framerate or extra/missing content at the beginning or throughout.
+For instance, misalignment can occur when the transcription corresponds to a slightly different audio track, caused by different framerate or extra/missing content at the beginning or throughout.
 This can lead to delays ranging from less than a second to tens of seconds, all quite noticeable.

 Different examples of misalignments between audio and transcription.